isomerpages/tp-virtualcampus/media/sports/_posts/2022-06-20-post-Track & Field.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Track and field events are divided into three broad categories: track
+<p>Track and Field events are divided into three broad categories: track
 events, field events and combined events.
 Track events include sprints, middle and long-distance events, hurdles and relays.
 Field events are grouped into 2 broad categories, jumps and throws.
 The TP Track &amp; Field Teams